VladimirKalachikhin/GaladrielMap-Demo-image/README.md

 Open _http://_ip_address_of_the_virtual_machine_:10000/_ on you browser.

 ## Update
 You may update the software in images from [GaladrielMap Emergency Kit](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master/emergencykit).
-Unzip archive as described in README.txt, but prevent from overwriting _boatInfo.ini_ file and, if necessary, files _/GaladrielMap/netAIS/params.php_, _/GaladrielMap/tileproxy/params.php_ and _/GaladrielMap/map/params.php_
+Unzip archive as described in README.txt, but prevent from overwriting _boatInfo.ini_ file and, if necessary, files _/GaladrielMap/netAIS/params.php_, _/GaladrielMap/tileproxy/params.php_,_/GaladrielMap/map/params.php_ and _/GaladrielMap/tileproxy/mapsources/C-MAP.json_.

 ## Contains
-* Ubuntu 20.04 LTE mini
 * Apache2
 * PHP7
 * TOR